Storms cut power in Washington state mountain towns for days

-As storms moved south Thursday, heavy rain and strong winds battered parts of Northern California.

-Crews in Washington state cleared power lines and trees that had fallen across a highway leading to small towns including Skykomish and Baring, allowing some residents who had been without power for nearly a week to leave and for supplies to be brought in Wednesday.
+Crews in Washington state cleared snow, power lines and trees that had fallen across a highway leading to small towns including Skykomish and Baring, allowing some residents who had been without power for nearly a week to leave and for supplies to be brought in Wednesday.
+On Thursday afternoon, U.S. Highway 2 fully reopened to all travelers.

-But authorities warned it could be several days before power is fully restored for hundreds of people in an area about 60 miles (97 kilometers) northeast of Seattle in the Cascade Range.
+But authorities warned it could be several days before power is fully restored for hundreds of people in an area a long that highway about 60 miles (97 kilometers) northeast of Seattle in the Cascade Range.

 “Realistically, I’m not expecting power here for another three or four days,” Skykomish Mayor Henry Sladek told The Seattle Times.